hstarmans/hexastorm/developer.md

 ```
 Install [luna](https://github.com/greatscottgadgets/luna) and checkout at f54de01.
 So after git cloning, run ```git checkout f54de01```.
-Code after this date has not been tested.
-An alternative is yowasp but this is not supported.
+Priop to yowasp apio was used but this result in a suboptimal binary.
 ```console
 pip3 install yowasp-yosys
 pip3 install yowasp-nextpnr-ice40-all